-If you do not want to use Shift Props as your default hot key, use the system-wide defaults file to specify a function key.
+If you do not want to use the Sun Props key as your default hot key, use the systemwide defaults file to specify a function key.
 Users can still specify their preferences in the user defaults file.

 Use this procedure to modify the settings GUI for all users on a server.